 Question I.6.1.
 Is there a clear strategy to maximize the incentives for beneficiaries to increase their income/wellbeing, invest in human capital and avoid disincentives to work?

 Question I.6.2.
-Are benefits aligned with amounts received in other cash transfer programs?
+Does the policy framework of the SA-CT program include provisions to facilitate a transition to other (contributory) social protection programs and schemes, for those who seek and find (formal) employment?

 Question I.6.3.
-Do program concept/ stated objectives contain economic and financial inclusion measures for beneficiaries?
+Do program concept/ stated objectives contain economic and financial inclusion measures for beneficiaries, including through establishing linkages with employment and other economic activation programs?

 Question I.6.4.
 Are there clearly stated rules and regulations that determine obligations of SA-CT administrators towards their clients (beneficiaries)?